rpalo/personal-blog/src/about.md

 ## About Me

-I'm a mechanical engineer and tool designer.
-Mostly molds for injection molding medical devices.
-It's pretty cool!
-I'm also the quality manager and tooling project manager.
+I'm currently a senior software engineer at Flashpoint, working on the data collection team.
+Before that, I was a mechanical engineer, tool designer, quality manager, and project manager at ProtoQuick, a medical injection molding company.

-I love to code (hence: blog).
-Python, Ruby, Bash, and Rust mostly.
+I love to code!
+Python, Rust, and Go mostly.
 And dabbling in a bunch of other stuff.

 I've got my Master's in Computer Science with a focus on intelligent systems: data science, AI, robotics, and security/forensics.
 My thesis was building a AI scheduler for molding jobs at my current company, effectively solving a domain-specific version of the Job Shop Problem, and it worked out really well!
-Write up/link to project coming soon.

-I'm actively searching for my first dev job.
-[Here's a copy of my dev resume.](/6-21-resume.pdf)  I think I'd do best at a back-end, SysDevOps, SRE, documentation, or internal tooling position.
+I'm always open to possible new work and contract work (both software and mechanical design).
+Here are copies of my [software resume](/resume/software) and my [mechanical resume](/resume/mechanical).
+I prefer back-end, Sys/Dev Ops, SRE, or other server related work.
 I *am* a toolmaker, after all.
-Preferably with lots of mentorship.

-That being said, I'm really open to anything and I'm confident that I'd be productive and a great hire for pretty much any position and language.
-I love learning new things, so I'm always excited to dig into a new language or framework.
+That being said, I also really enjoy front-end development.
+As long as there's plenty of opportunity to learn and grow.
 Remote or Sacramento area preferred.

+[^1]: I do not speak/write on behalf of Flashpoint.
+All opinions and ideas on this site are mine alone.